upthewaterspout/fates/README.md

 FATES stands for Find All Thread Execution Schedules.
 It is a framework for testing multi-threaded Java applications.

+Fates contains two sub-modules

+* **fates-explore** - A utility that runs a test with *decision points* repeatedly, until all possible decisions are tested
+* **fates-threads** - A tool for finding race conditions in multi-threaded java code.
 It instruments the bytecode of the program under test and takes control of thread scheduling.
 It then runs the test repeatedly until all possible scheduling orders are tested.